 Although smudging and similar practices have been classed as “new age” or dismissed as fantasy or spiritual nonsense by those attempting to discredit them, research is scientifically proving that there are great benefits to the rituals that the Native Americans (along with many other indigenous groups) have inherently known of and practiced with faith throughout time.

 Burning herbs is a popular method of purification in many religions and cultures.
 Growing up with religion, I became accustomed to smudging, as frankincense was burned in churches.
-Incense is commonly burned in Asia and in Buddhist temples, and the Incas burned palo santo wood.
+Incense is commonly burned in Asia and in Buddhist temples (read here), and the Incas burned palo santo wood.
 It has been a tradition in South America for hundreds of years.

 The Native Americans ritualistically smudge using sacred herbs, and their technique is known as the Sacred Smoke Bowl Blessing.
 The most common herbs used include cedar, sage, sweetgrass and tobacco—and they are known as the Four Manido.

-Once the sacred plant is burned, the cloud of smoke that emanates is used to prepare for prayer ceremonies, rituals and purification.
-Smudging is believed to heighten the sensitivity of healers, or the medicine men, so that they achieve an enhanced state of mind and can affectively assess and treat illness.
+Once the sacred plant is burned, the cloud of smoke that emanates is used to prepare for prayer ceremonies, rituals, and purification.
+Smudging is believed to heighten the sensitivity of healers, or the medicine men, so that they achieve an enhanced state of mind and can effectively assess and treat illness.

 Sage is one of the most popular herbs used for smudging.
 The word sage stems from the Latin word salvia, which translates to “healthy” or “to heal.”

-Studies have also shown that burning sage increases clarity and awareness, heightens wisdom, improves moods and enhances the memory and quickens the senses.
+Studies have also shown that burning sage increases clarity and awareness, heightens wisdom, improves moods and enhances memory, and quickens the senses.
 (It is no coincidence that the word sage is also used to describe someone steeped in wisdom and humility.)